 Online Defamation Removal Fact: If you’re a business and actively seeking to combat online defamation and malicious attacks, it’s of the utmost importance that you establish a set online reputation management and monitoring budget.
 Doing so will not only allow you to keep an eye out for defamatory online posts and comments about your business, but it will also help you identify intellectual property infringers from the outset.

-If you our your business has been the victim of online defamation or other malicious posts, reach out to the defamation removal lawyers of Minc Law today to discuss your options!
+If you our your business has been the victim of online defamation or other malicious posts, reach out to the internet defamation attorneys of Minc Law today to discuss your options!

 At Minc Law, our experienced defamation removal attorneys have litigated in over 19 states and 3 countries, securing hundreds of defamation removals and takedowns – and all for a flat, reasonable fee.
 We know who to work with and how to work with them in order to secure permanent and swift online takedowns.